New Patients (479) 323-3011

 Missing Teeth Rogers, AR

 Modern dentistry provides innovative solutions for replacing missing teeth.
-Dentists can replace missing teeth with long-lasting, comfortable, and stable results with dental implants.
+Dentists can use dental implants to replace missing teeth with long-lasting, comfortable, and stable results.
 Replacing missing teeth is essential for protecting your bite and smile from further damage or oral disease.
 Missing teeth are both a cosmetic and restorative dental concern.
-We recommend addressing missing teeth in our Rogers, AR, to preserve your smile.
+We recommend addressing missing teeth in our Rogers, AR, to restore your smile.

 Missing Teeth in Rogers AR

 Left untreated, missing teeth may become a risk to your overall health.
-Missing teeth increase your risk of secondary dental and systemic health concerns.
-The missing tooth root leaves space in the jaw bone and weakens the stability of the bite.
+They increase your risk of secondary dental and systemic health concerns.
+The missing tooth root leaves space in the jaw bone, weakening the stability of the bite.

 Over time, the bone tissues begin to break down.
 This can cause facial sagging and bone loss.
 Your teeth are more likely to shift, become loose, or even fall out.